bitpay/wallet/backupRecovery.md

       - Wallet should be recreated and funds should be accesable

       In this case, Copayers will not be able to decrypt the 'notes' field on the new Spend Proposals, because the shared secret stored at the WD is not longer known by other copayers.

+### Hardware wallets

+In case hardware based wallet is created and then the hardware device is lost, it is possible, using Copay, to access the funds in case the hardware device seed (mnemonic) is available.

+In order to recover a hardware wallet you need to enter the seed in Create or the Join wallet  -> Advance options -> specify seed.

+You can select the account you need to import and select if the wallet is multisig or not thru the `derivation path`: Copay uses `m/48'` for multisignature hardware wallets, and `m/44'` for all the other wallet types.
+The format is the following:

+  m/XX'/<coin_type>'/<account'>

+For harward wallets, `coin_type` is always `0`.

+For example, if you need to import a non-multisignatured wallet, account 8, you should enter: `m/44'/0'/8'` Note that TREZOR use 1-based account numbers, so if your are trying for example to recover TREZOR multisig account #8, you should enter `m/48'/0'/7'`.